Foreign Corporate Structures

 Features

-Creditors are restricted from suing the Foreign Corporate Structures stockholders to collect debts of the corporation.
-The C-Corporation’s stockholders’s personal assets are protected from attachment or seizure to pay the company’s debts.
+Foreign corporate structures prevent creditors from suing your stockholders to collect debts owed by the corporation.
+The C-Corporation’s stockholders’ personal assets are protected from attachment or seizure to pay the company’s debts.
 This feature creates a limited personal liability for business debts.
 There are also lower applicable tax rates for distributing corporate profits between stockholders.
 As well as no limit on how many people can become stockholders.

 Typical Uses

-Foreign Corporate Structures operate within a single jurisdiction or I multiple jurisdictions and may perform the following types of operations:
+Foreign Corporate Structures operate within a single jurisdiction or in multiple jurisdictions.
+You may fall into one of these categories: